Yinkzy007/Analysis-for-AI-Human-Collaboration-Within-the-Workforce/README.md

 > The source code and full analysis for this study are available at:
 > [https://github.com/Yinkzy007/Analysis-for-AI-Human-Collaboration-Within-the-Workforce](https://github.com/Yinkzy007/Analysis-for-AI-Human-Collaboration-Within-the-Workforce)
+> Kindly cite the paper if code/data is used.

 ---

 ## 🧠 License

 This research and code are shared for academic use.
-For reuse or collaboration, please contact the author via GitHub.
+For reuse or collaboration, please contact the author via GitHub or email at qquadri@ciu.edu.tr.